freenas/freenas-docs/userguide/sharing.rst

 there can be TCP contention when more than one target accesses the same LUN. %brand% supports up to 1024 LUNs.

+#ifdef truenas
+**ALUA:** *Asymmetric Logical Unit Access* allows a client computer to discover the best path to the storage on a %brand% system.
+HA storage clusters can provide multiple paths to the same storage.
+For example, the disks are directly connected to the primary computer and provide high speed and bandwidth when accessed through that primary computer.
+The same disks are also available through the secondary computer, but because they are not directly connected to it, speed and bandwidth are restricted.
+With ALUA, clients automatically ask for and use the best path to the storage.
+If one of the %brand% HA computers becomes inaccessible, the clients automatically switch to the next best alternate path to the storage.
+When a better path becomes available, as when the primary host becomes available again, the clients automatically switch back to that better path to the storage.

+.. note:: Do not enable ALUA on %brand% unless it is supported by
+      and enabled on the client computers also.
+ALUA only works properly when enabled on both the client and server.
+#endif truenas

 In %brand%, iSCSI is built into the kernel.
 This version of iSCSI supports
 `Microsoft Offloaded Data Transfer (ODX)